Category: Info

 • Residential homes constructed before 1 August 1997 may have 10-year battery-powered photoelectric smoke alarms installed.

-• Residential homes constructed after 1 May 2014 and where there is more than one alarm in the property require mains powered and interconnected photoelectric smoke alarms.
+• Residential homes constructed after 1 May 2014 and where there is more than one alarm in the property require mains powered and photoelectric interconnected smoke alarms.

 • Residential homes constructed after 1 August 1997 require 240V hardwired photoelectric smoke alarms with an inbuilt backup battery.